edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 Below are only the additional settings and sections that are specific to Core Data.

 !!! edgey "Edgex 3.0"
-    For EdgeX 3.0 the `MessageQueue` configuration has been move to `MessageBus` in [Common Configuration](../../../configuration/CommonConfiguration/#configuration-properties)
+    For EdgeX 3.0 the `MessageQueue` configuration has been moved to `MessageBus` in [Common Configuration](../../../configuration/CommonConfiguration/#configuration-properties)

 === "Writable"
     |Property|Default Value|Description|